-What to Expect After a Breast Biopsy
+What Happens After a Breast Biopsy?

-Recovery Time
+Breast Biopsy Recovery Time

-The recovery time for a breast biopsy depends on whether it was surgical or non-invasive.
+The recovery time for a breast biopsy depends on whether it’s surgical or non-invasive.
 Biopsies involving an incision and stitches have longer recovery times, typically around two weeks.
 The recovery time for a non-invasive biopsy is around 24 hours.
 Your doctor can discuss your expected recovery time in greater detail.

-Incision Care
+Incision care

 Medication

-While walking every day is recommended to boost blood flow, there are some activities you should avoid during the first two weeks of recovery including:
+While walking every day is recommended to boost blood flow, there are some activities you should avoid during the first two weeks of recovery, including:

 - Jogging